-The problems involved in the precision of sieve fabrics are also involved in the analytical determination of particle size.
+The problems involved in the precision of sieve fabrics are also involved in the Ine problems involved in the precision of sieve fabrics are also involved in the analytical determination of particle size.
 It is often possible for different laboratories to produce different results for the particle size for one and the same sample.
 There can, therefore, be considerable differences in the figures particularly for near-mesh grains, which is always the case for narrow particle size specifications.

-Prerequisite for a uniform appraisal is, therefore, close consultation in terms of testing systems and the fabrics being used.20
+Prerequisite for a uniform appraisal is, therefore, close consultation in terms of testing systems and the fabrics being used.21